skranz/RTutor/vignettes/Reproducing Research with Interactive Problemset - A Guide.md

 ### Start with a descriptive or graphical analysis before you prepare the data

-It is ok if at some later point you want to teach the user how to modify and prepare data for the analysis (such skills are definitely useful since much time is usually spent with data preparation).
+It is OK if at some later point you want to teach the user how to modify and prepare data for the analysis (such skills are definitely useful since much time is usually spent with data preparation).
 Yet, try to start the problem set with loading data and showing some description or plot.
 Relegate data preparation to later parts.
 This means you may provide the user with a data set that you have prepared already yourself.
 In a later exercise you can explain how you have prepared that data.

 ### Don't let the user repeat too often boring tasks